 1. Coca-Cola: The “Share a Coke” Campaign

-The “Share a Coke” campaign let customers personalize their beverages with their names The UGC from this campaign is always creative and often goes viral, making it one of the most successful user-generated content campaigns in history.
+The “Share a Coke” campaign let customers personalize their beverages with their name.
+The UGC from this campaign is always creative and often goes viral, making it one of the most successful user-generated content campaigns in history.

 2. Spotify Wrapped